 Decentralized scheduling is a field that has recently attracted considerable attention.
-Two-level scheduling schemes have been considered [22], [23], but these are not scalable enough for the Internet.
-In the scheduling heuristic described by Leangsuksun et al. [24], every machine attempts to map tasks on to itself as well as its K best neighbors.
+Two-level scheduling schemes have been considered [19], [20], but these are not scalable enough for the Internet.
+In the scheduling heuristic described by Leangsuksun et al. [21], every machine attempts to map tasks on to itself as well as its K best neighbors.
 This appears to require that each machine have an estimate of the execution time of subtasks on each of its neighbors, as well as of the bandwidth of the links to these other machines.
-It is not clear that this information will be available in large-scale and dynamic environments.
+It is not clear that their scheme is practical in large-scale and dynamic environments.

-G-Commerce was a study of dynamic resource allocation on a grid in terms of computational market economies in which applications must buy resources at a market price influenced by demand [25].
+G-Commerce was a study of dynamic resource allocation on the Grid in terms of computational market economies in which applications must buy resources at a market price influenced by demand [22].
 While conceptually decentralized, if implemented this scheme would require the equivalent of centralized commodity markets (or banks, auction houses, etc.) where offer and demand meet, and commodity prices can be determined.

 Recently, a new autonomous and decentralized approach to scheduling has been proposed to address specifically the needs of large grid and peer-to-peer platforms.
-In this bandwidth-centric protocol, the computation is organized around a tree-structured overlay network with the origin of the tasks at the root [19].
+In this bandwidthcentric protocol, the computation is organized around a treestructured overlay network with the origin of the tasks at the root [16].
 Each node in the system sends tasks to and receives results from its K best neighbors, according to bandwidth constraints.
 One shortcoming of this scheme is that the structure of the tree, and consequently the performance of the system, depends completely on the initial structure of the overlay network.
 This lack of dynamism is bound to affect the performance of the scheme and might also limit the number of machines that can participate in a computation.